Institutional Representatives Meetings

 Targeted Professionals Meetings

-CHAS occasionally hosts meetings aimed at engaging specific administrative personnel whom students routinely encounter upon matriculating our campuses.
-The purposes of these meetings include assessing the extent to which particular offices are meeting the needs of underrepresented students and improving multicultural competencies through the sharing of best practices.
-Past meetings have invited career counselors, athletics directors, and mental health counselors.
+CHAS occasionally hosts meetings aimed at engaging specific groups of administrative personnel whom students routinely encounter upon matriculating on our campuses.
+For example, past meetings have invited career counselors, athletics directors, and mental health counselors.

 The aims of these meetings include fostering improvement in addressing both the needs of underrepresented and/or marginalized students themselves as well as the needs of staff serving in such capacities, through the sharing of best practices and wisdom.
 In 2023, Vassar College convened a meeting focused on “(Re)Defining Our Leadership: Cultivating a Community of Care.”